 It also emits localised flashes known as flares, as well as enormous explosions of billions of tons of magnetised plasma called coronal mass ejections (CMEs).

 These eruptions could potentially have a big effect on Earth.
-CMEs can damage satellite electronics, kill astronauts on space walks, and cause magnetic storms that can disrupt electricity grids.
+Coronal mass ejections can damage satellite electronics, kill astronauts on space walks, and cause magnetic storms that can disrupt electricity grids.

 Studying CMEs is key to improving the capability to forecast them, and yet, for decades, their origin and evolution have remained elusive.

 “The underlying physics is a disruption of the coronal magnetic field,” explains Bernhard Kliem, co-author on the paper, from the University of Potsdam in Germany.

 Such a disruption allows an expanding bubble of plasma – a CME – to build up, driving it and the magnetic field upwards.
 The “bubble” can tear off and erupt, often accompanied by solar flares.